 Preliminaries

 In this section, MI and mRMR are reviewed.
-For more detailed information about them, please kindly refer to [1,3,10,11,12,13,14,15,17]
+For more detailed information about them, please kindly refer to [1,3,10,11,12,13,14,15,17].

 notation description

 Given a dataset of original instances U=[x1,x2,…,x(n)]T. Here U∈Rn×p is a matrix with n is the number of original instances and p is the number of all features, x(i)∈Rp is a row vector representing i-th instance in U. S is the index set of selected feature subset.
 S denotes the complementary set of S. xt is a column vector representing the t-th feature. xS(i) represents a vector of x(i) under feature subset S(i=1,…,n), Y={y1,…,yn}T is a column vector representing the label feature in U. Here yi is the label for the i-th instance in U(i=1,…,n).